-- Provides practical analysis of ethical issues raised by cutting-edge techniques and recent advances in prenatal and reproductive genetics
+- Provides practical analysis of the ethical issues raised by cutting-edge techniques and recent advances in prenatal and reproductive genetics

 Active researchers, basic and translational scientists, clinicians, and students in the areas of human genetics, medical genetics, genomics, reproductive medicine, gynecology, obstetrics, andrology, embryology, prenatal testing, and genetic testing; genetic counselors; bioethicists; fertility specialists; lawmakers and regulators; medical students and residents; pharmacologists